kabiiQ/BeatmapExporter/README.md

 ## Graphical User Interface

 As of version 2.0, I have developed a more complete GUI application for BeatmapExporter.
 If there are bugs with the GUI application on your system, while you should feel free to report these issues to let me know, it has been built in a way to allow the older CLI (command line) program to still be available and receive updates.
-The CLI should also continue to be fully functional if you prefer it or are just more used to using it already.
-When viewing releases, the older CLI files are named BeatmapExporterCLI, while the GUI files are named simply BeatmapExporter.
+The CLI should also continue to be fully functional if you prefer it or are just more comfortable using it already.
+When viewing releases, the original CLI versions are named BeatmapExporterCLI, while the newer GUI versions are named simply BeatmapExporter.

 The GUI is likely to have more bugs on non-Windows platforms as I have not had anyone confirm if it even works on those platforms yet.
-Please do let me know in a GitHub issue if it is not working, but even if this is the case the CLI version should still work for you.
+Please do let me know in a GitHub issue if it is not working, but even if it is unusable the CLI version should still work for you.

+All features including the format of exported files are functionally the same between the versions.

 Filtering beatmaps screenshot in the GUI: